jostylr/mathpebbles/project.md

 [one page](pages/algebra_constructing-the-real-and-complex-numbers_arithmetic-and-geometry-of-complex-numbers.md "load")

-## Non-Mathy Stuff
+## Other

 We make the non-math pages here.
 It can be a simpler setup.
-The initial pages are the About, FAQ, Support, Settings (not sure what we are settings, maybe morphs into some account page), Table of Contents, and an Index.
+The initial pages are the About, FAQ, Support, Resources, Settings (not sure what we are settings, maybe morphs into some account page), Table of Contents, and an Index.

+There is  a more plain version of the template for the other pages: [boilerplate](boilerplate.md "load:")

+* [toc](other/toc.md "load:")  The table of contents